 Moving expenses must be reported on W-2 Forms in accordance with regulations of the Internal Revenue Service.
-In order to properly accumulate this information, the following procedures will be necessary regarding payment.
+To properly accumulate this information, the following procedures will be necessary regarding payment.

 Payments can only be made to the employee being moved upon presentation of adequate documentation.